juanbgon/juanbgon.github.io/_pages/about.md

 I am a second-year PhD student in Economics at **University of Southern California** and a research consultant at the **Inter-American Development Bank**.
 You can view my CV [here](../files/CV.pdf).

-[My research](../publications/) focuses on applying experimental methods to questions in crime and labor economics.
+[My research](../publications/) focuses on applying experimental methods to questions in behavioral and labor economics.

 <br><br><br>
 In my free time, I like to do [street photography](https://jbxgonzalez.github.io/), and I have also contributed a [R package for data visualization](https://github.com/jbgb13/peRReo).